Koreans in Japan: In popular culture

 The earliest Japanese films featuring Koreans in Japan often depicted Koreans as members of the peripheral society, rather than as main characters.
 It wasn't until after the Second World War that films visualized the struggles and oppression experienced by Zainichi Koreans, with films such as Three Resurrected Drunkards (1968) by Nagisa Ōshima, which addressed the bigotry and xenophobia experienced by Zainichi in Japan.
 The first film to present the Zainichi experience from a Zainichi director was the 1975 film River of the Stranger by Lee Hak-in.

-Zainichi director Sai Yoichi's All Under the Moon was the first to receive critical acclaim, earning several best film awards in 1993.
-In 2000, Zainichi author Kazuki Kaneshiro's Naoki Prize winning book Go would be made into a popular film of the same name, and Zainichi director Lee Sang-il would release his first film, Chong.
-Yang Yong-hi would be the first to address the Chongryon experience, with her documentary Dear Pyongyang in 2005.
+Zainichi director Yoichi Sai's All Under the Moon was the first to receive critical acclaim, earning several best film awards in 1993.
+In 2001, Zainichi director Lee Sang-il released his first film, Chong, and in 2001, Zainichi author Kazuki Kaneshiro's Naoki Prize-winning book GO (2000), about a North Korean Zainichi, was made into a popular film of the same name.
+Yang Yong-hi would be the first to address the Chongryon experience in a documentary, with Dear Pyongyang in 2005.

-Korean American creatives have used the Zainichi experience to parse their own experience as part of the greater Korean diaspora, with films such as Benson Lee's 2016 film Seoul Searching, and author Min Jin Lee's 2017 novel Pachinko, which has been made into a limited series of the same name by Apple TV+.
+Korean American creatives have used the Zainichi experience to parse their own experience as part of the greater Korean diaspora, with films such as Benson Lee's 2016 film Seoul Searching, and author Min Jin Lee's 2017 novel Pachinko.
+Pachinko tells the story of several generations of Zainichi Koreans and the prevailing stereotype within Japan about Koreans and pachinko parlors; the book explores themes of belonging, nationality, and longstanding political debates about discrimination and xenophobia against Koreans in Japan.
+The novel has been made into a limited TV series of the same name by Apple TV+.